Sue Ismiel - Inspiration comes from Family

 To make someone feel that they want to do something and can do it.

-That’s exactly what Sue Ismail’s story does for us.
+That’s exactly what Sue Ismiel’s story does for us.
 It shows us how a simple thing like the love a mother has for her daughters, can lead to the kind of success that one could never imagine.
 What Sue Ismail did made her a multi-millionaire in less than ten years and resulted in her induction into the Australian Businesswomen's Hall of Fame.
 But you may wonder, how did it all begin?
 It all started with a small problem her daughter was having: a little unwanted body hair.

 Sue Ismail at the Ethnic Business Awards gala in 2013